bmedici/rest-ftp-daemon/README.md

 Usage
 ------------------------------------------------------------------------------------

 You must provide a configuration file for the daemon to start, either explicitly using option `--config` or implicitly at `/etc/rest-ftp-daemon.yml`.
-(A sample file is provided see `--help` for more info about it.)
+A sample file is provided, issue `--help` to get more info.

-You can then simply start the daemon on the standard port, or on a specific port using `-p`
+You then simply start the daemon on its standard port, or on a specific port using `-p`

 ```
 $ rest-ftp-daemon -p 3000 start
 ```

-Check that the daemon is running and exposes a JSON status structure on `http://localhost:3000/status`.
+Check that the daemon is running and exposes a JSON status structure at `http://localhost:3000/status`.

-The dashboard will provide a global view on `http://localhost:3000/`
+The dashboard will provide an overview at `http://localhost:3000/`

 If the daemon appears to exit quickly when launched, it may be caused by logfiles that can't be written (check files permissions or owner).